Why Slow Weight Loss Wins

 Quick fix, fast failure

-So it's a vicious cycle.
-Because if you don't get enough nutrients — which is a major risk when you're going for a quick fix — your brain, and then your body, will, well, insist that you eat.
+So, it's a vicious cycle.
+Because if you don't get enough nutrients—which is a major risk when you're going for a quick fix—your brain, and then your body, will, well, insist that you eat.
 To your body, it's nothing more than survival.
-But to you, it will feel like you're giving in and losing control.
-Then you'll feel like a failure, which might very well send you to the fridge.
+But to you, it will feel like you're giving into cravings and losing control.
+Then you'll feel shame and failure, which might very well send you to the fridge.

 Why slow weight loss lasts

 "Plus, you have more energy to live life in the present, because you're not starving and focusing on food," says Mandel.
-"You're creating a healthy relationship with food."
+"You're creating a healthy relationship with food, so food will become your friend rather than your enemy."
 That's the key to lifelong success.